rwieruch/blog_robinwieruch_content/essential-react-libraries-framework.md

 };
 {{< /highlight >}}

 Whenever a wrong type is passed to the component, you will get an error message when running the application.
+But this form of type checking should only be used for smaller applications.
+Facebook recommends to use Flow instead.

-However, in scaling React applications you can add sophisticated type checker such as {{% a_blank "Flow" "https://flow.org/" %}} and {{% a_blank "TypeScript" "https://www.typescriptlang.org/" %}}.
+In a larger React application, you can add sophisticated type checker such as {{% a_blank "Flow" "https://flow.org/" %}} and {{% a_blank "TypeScript" "https://www.typescriptlang.org/" %}} instead of React PropTypes.
 When using such a type checker, you can get errors already during development time.
 You wouldn't have to start your application in order to find about a bug that could have prevented with such type checking.
 That way a type checker might be able to improve your developer experience and avoids to introduce bugs in the first place.

 Flow was introduced by Facebook and feels more natural in the React ecosystem than TypeScript.
 That's why I recommend using it in a React application over TypeScript.